Understanding LoRA as Knowledge Memory: An Empirical Analysis: Scaling to Multi-LoRA Systems

 \begin{implicationbox} \textbf{Implication:} Routing accuracy is a primary bottleneck for multi-LoRA; mitigating routing uncertainty is essential for realizing the gains suggested by oracle routing. \end{implicationbox}

 \paragraph{Q10.
 Can Merging Multiple LoRAs Mitigate Routing Error?} Given routing uncertainty, a natural hedge is to retrieve multiple candidate modules (top-3 in our experiments) and merge them, rather than committing to a single (possibly misrouted) LoRA.
-We evaluate four representative merging strategies used in prior work: (1) linear averaging as a simple baseline, (2) concatenation (CAT) as used in modular systems such as PRAG~\citep{prag}, (3) TIES~\citep{yadav2023ties} for interference-aware adapter merging via parameter pruning, and (4) DARE~\citep{dare}, which merges by dropping and rescaling delta parameters.
+We evaluate five representative merging strategies used in prior work: (1) linear averaging as a simple baseline, (2) concatenation (CAT) as used in modular systems such as PRAG~\citep{prag}, (3) scaled concatenation (CAT-$1/\sqrt{N}$), which rescales each LoRA factor by $1/\sqrt{N}$, (4) TIES~\citep{yadav2023ties} for interference-aware adapter merging via parameter pruning, and (5) DARE~\citep{dare}, which merges by dropping and rescaling delta parameters.

 Figure~\ref{fig:multi_lora_second} (left) shows that TIES is the most robust choice: it substantially improves over the routed multi-LoRA baseline and reaches performance comparable to the single LoRA model, indicating that appropriate merging can partially compensate for misrouting.
 Linear averaging is a strong baseline but is generally less robust than TIES, while DARE underperforms, suggesting that stochastic dropping may discard critical information in this memorization setting.
-Finally, concatenation performs poorly, indicating that increasing rank by simple concatenation without alignment is not a reliable composition strategy~(details in Appendix~\ref{appendix:q10}).
+Finally, vanilla CAT collapses because summing injects an $N$ times over-perturbation; rescaling by $1/\sqrt{N}$ corrects this and recovers most of the gap to Linear, identifying scale mismatch as the dominant failure mode.~(details in Appendix~\ref{appendix:q10}).

 \begin{implicationbox} \textbf{Implication:} Interference-aware merging (e.g., TIES) can mitigate routing errors, making multi-LoRA more robust than selecting a single retrieved module. \end{implicationbox}